 The disadvantages include:

 Iterate is a term that means to do something over and over again.
 It’s an essential principle in Scrum but is also critical if you want to improve your company’s RoI (Return on Investment).

 The iterative model is a very flexible approach because it ensures any changes a customer requests can easily be included in a project.
 It does this by using User Stories, also known as Epic(s).

 User stories are a few sentences written using simple language.
 They outline the desired outcome but don’t go into great detail.
-The detail is added later, once it’s been agreed by the Scrum Team.
+The detail is added later once it’s been agreed upon by the Scrum Team.

 When a project is iterated, it’s broken down into small chunks, the user stories.
 These small chunks can be repeated, refined, and researched repeatedly to refine a product or process.